ozzieba/aider/prompt_patterns.md

 > so we want to extend aider-chat... let's start by generating a design doc for our aider+ tool

+> let's add a new ActiveRecord model for Sidekiq jobs, with appropriate columns etc, so that we can easily access it from rails c in the same way we access regular db models (but without actually using the db)

+> {
+> Let's refactor the batch production pipeline.
+In particular:
+> - Let's vectorize, rather than doing everything one file (or even page) at a time
+> - Let's do everything idempotently
+> - Let's create new "stamped" RDs.
+Perhaps with a field that points to the original RD, rather than replacing the PDFs directly
+> - Let's automatically slipsheet anything that doesn't have document_data and document pages
+> - Let's parallelize stamping across different pages of an RD
+> First, please write out a detailed design doc in a new Markdown file
+> }

+> Ok, let's do this right.
+In particular, let's have real scripts in Ruby with PyCall.rb (in PyCallThread.run) to interact with Python and DuckDB.
+The goal is to audit every production we've run, its bates numbers, and RD id numbers.
+Note we're generally using GCS via the S3 API, and with versioning turned on; so we can see all the old versions of produced zips.

 ### 2. Implementation & Refactoring

 These prompts are for making specific, significant changes to the codebase.
 They are more concrete than goal-setting prompts but still grant the AI autonomy to figure out the implementation details across multiple files.